luikyv/go-oidc/README.md

 * Implement a client credentials policy.
 * Symmetric encryption for JAR?
 * Support pairwise subject type.
-* Create a package.
 * Client jwks is required for JAR.
 * Better way to handle expired sessions.
 * New grant for token introspection?
-* Separate grant session and token session?
-Could reuse the grant session so the client doesn't need to reauthenticate.
 * Events.
 * Compare ACR values.